-Select a planting site for the pindo palm in full sun with well-drained, sandy loam or clay loam soil with a pH of 5.5 to 6.5.
-Don't plant the palm where it will overhang patios or decks, as the fruits can stain wood and concrete, and plant it at least 10 feet from sidewalks.
+Select a planting site for the pindo palm in full sun with well-drained, sandy loam or clay loam soil with a soil pH of 5.5 to 6.5.
+Don't plant the palm where it will overhang patios or decks, as the fruits can stain wood and concrete.
+Plant it at least 10 feet from sidewalks.
 Keep in mind that your pindo palm can reach 20 feet tall and have a spread of 12 feet; give it room to grow.

 Plant your pindo palm in the spring or summer by digging a hole twice the size of the root ball, and just deep enough that the tree will be planted at the depth at which it was grown.
 Backfill with the original garden soil.
-According to the Broward County, Florida's Environmental Protection website, it is beneficial to blend in a palm tree fertilizer at the rate of 2 ounces for every inch of trunk diameter.
+Blend in a palm tree fertilizer at the rate of 2 ounces for every inch of trunk diameter.

 Create a water ring, or berm, around your pindo palm by shaping the soil around the planting hole into a ring 6 inches high by 8 inches wide.
 This will help conserve water and promote good root establishment by drawing moisture outward.

 Irrigate your pindo palm by filling the ring with water.
 Continue to water your newly-planted pindo palm frequently, watering it daily for the first two weeks.
 Avoid letting the soil dry out, which could severely stress your new tree, but avoid waterlogging the soil or allowing standing water around the tree.
 Reduce watering gradually over several months as the palm tree establishes itself, watering as needed when the top 3 inches of soil are dry.
 After its second year, your drought-tolerant pindo palm should need little watering.